christiskatsouris/christiskatsouris/README.md

 🌱 I’m working in the field of Econometrics and Statistics.

 - 🔭 I’m looking to collaborate on topics in High Dimensional Statistics.
-- ⚡ I’m currently learning how to write cool R packages.
+- ⚡ I’m currently learning how to write 'cool' [R packages](https://www.r-project.org/).

 - 💻 I support [open science and open data](https://ropensci.org/).